Dukosli/art-of-data/_posts/2023-11-29-lab2-blogpost.md

 ~~~

 In the end, the entire coding bit went smoothly more or less, with great efficiency as well thanks to Ellen.
+I learned how to use APIs, which was really cool and something I'm pretty sure I'll use again in the future.
+I feel as though this lab also could not have gone better, apart from technical issues with software during testing.
+However, these issues have left me more prepared for the future as I also now know how to deal with these issues for the future.